hvy/hvy.github.io/_posts/2015-12-18-github-search-source-code.md

 You're somewhat familiar with navigating the GitHub homepage and reading StackOverflow.

 ## StackOverflow, But Then?
 *StackOverflow* helps you solve all kinds of programming problems, but that of course is not always the case.
 You might need to implement that poorly documented library only to find out that there are just too many issues that are hard to debug, answers can't be found in any forum and you can't afford to create a new thread on StackOverflow waiting for it neither.
-The next stop might be *GitHub*.
+The next stop could be *GitHub*.
 More precisely its search bar.

 ## GitHub Search Bar
 GitHub has a powerful *search* tool that let's one **find repositories, pull requests, users, issues and even source code lines**.
 All this before the bats get out of hell [[1](#references)].

 ![GitHubSearchBar](/assets/2015-12-18-searchbar.png)

 Let's talk about this search bar.
 Learning how to properly use it might help you implement that poorly documented library.
-What's really neat is that it allows you to search directly in the source code of all the repositories to **see how others have written their code in a similar situation which you might be stuck in**.
+What's really neat is that it allows you to search directly in the source code of all the repositories to **see how others have written their code in a similar situation in which you are stuck in**.

 ### How To Use It